Karl Meersman

 Karl Meersman (born 14 September 1961) is a Belgian editorial cartoonist, living in Sint-Niklaas.

-He is known for his weekly caricatures in the popular magazines Trends and Knack.
+He is known for his weekly caricatures in the magazines Trends and Knack.
 Meersman is married to former VRT-television journalist and presenter Lies Martens.

 Meersman's art has been widely lauded in the press, in the art world, and in politics.
 He gained international attention when his work was displayed in the Belgian consulate in New York City, in 2006-2007.

 Biography

 Early life

 Meersman comes from an artistic family.
 His grandfather was a painter, and both his mother and father were professional artists.
-When he was a young boy his parents took him to the art school in Temse, where they worked as teachers.
+When he was a young boy, his parents took him to the art school in Temse, where they worked as teachers.
 At age thirteen, he entered a drawing contest for children, but was disqualified because the jury did not believe his entry was drawn by a child.

 After deciding he wanted to follow in the footsteps of his parents, he dropped out of high school and attended different art night schools instead.
 He was awarded degrees in publicity, printmaking, and figure drawing.
-In the meantime his father sent him to a photogravure company, where Meersman held a day job.
+In the meantime, his father sent him to a photogravure company, where Meersman held a day job.
 When his father's drawing workshop became too big to be run by a single person, he became permanently involved there.
-In 1991, together with two of his siblings, Meersman took over his father's drawing studio Meersman I.D. to manage the ever-growing work load.
+In 1991, together with two of his siblings, Meersman took over his father's drawing studio, Meersman I.D., to manage the ever-growing work load.

 Career

 Initially, Meersman was mainly occupied with work in the publicity sector.
-He was hired as a caricaturist by Trends magazine in 1987 after he was noticed drawing visitors in a furniture shop, and has been drawing political cartoons for the magazine weekly ever since.
-The economical magazine calls the cartoonist their "jester of the socio-economic society".
+He was hired as a caricaturist by Trends, a business and finance magazine, in 1987 after he was noticed drawing visitors in a furniture shop; he has been drawing political cartoons for the magazine weekly ever since.
+Trends calls the cartoonist its "jester of the socio-economic society".

-In 2002, he became the permanent illustrator for Focus Knack, for which he draws caricatures of showbiz people most of the time.
+In 2002, he became the permanent illustrator for Focus Knack (a supplement to Knack news magazine), for which he draws caricatures of show-business people most of the time.